There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

-All candidates are required to complete 5 BCNS Personalized Nutrition Case Data Collection reports to ensure high quality nutrition care to clients.
-Candidates and supervisors review the reports together to review next steps and suggested protocols.* Personalized Nutrition Case Studies must:
+All candidates are required to use the PN Case Data Collection and the PN Case Report to ensure high quality nutrition care to clients.
+Candidates and supervisors review the reports together to review next steps and suggested protocols.*

 - be completely filled in

-- have occurred within the past 5 years of the time they submit their SPE hours to the BCNS
+- have occurred within the past 5 years of the time the candidate submits their SPE hours to the BCNS

-- be discussed with and approved by their Supervisor(s) – these forms are NOT to be submitted to the BCNS
+- be discussed with and approved by the candidate's Supervisor(s) – these forms are NOT to be submitted to the BCNS